 Yes, and how many years can some people exist

 Yes, and how many times can a man turn his head

 "Where Have All the Flowers Gone?" is a lamentation and protest about war.
 I've included a 1994 version by Joan Baez.
-The first three verses were written by Pete Seeger and the last two by Joe Hickerson.
+The first three verses of the song were written by Pete Seeger and the last two by Joe Hickerson.
 The story advances through the verses and is cyclic.
 Though the lyrics sometimes vary slightly, they generally follow the pattern below.

 - The first verse explains that the flowers have disappeared because young girls have picked them.

 - The second says that the girls have disappeared to get married.

 - The third says that the husbands have disappeared because they have become soldiers.

 - The fourth says that the soldiers have disappeared because they've gone to their graves.